 As a member of the North American Saxophone Alliance, Gerard performed in the 2013 and 2017 Region IX Conferences, the 2014 and 2016 Biennial Conferences, and the 2015 Region XI Conference.
 Musicological presentations include a research project on the incorporation of classical and Medieval rhetoric as performance practice for saxophonists (NASA 2013 Region IX Conference) and an overview and interpretation of the musical instrument innovations of Adolphe Sax (Adolphe Sax 2014 Bicentennial Celebration, University of Florida).
 Gerard’s research interests include the Song of Songs biblical text and its intersection with music, Medieval and Renaissance notation, performance, and analysis, as well as a historically informed foundation for performance of saxophone literature.
 Gerard was recently invited to submit a paper to a volume specifically celebrating the life and compositions of Canadian composer Murray Adaskin, titled “The Vision of Murray Adaskin (1906-2002): His Contributions to the Musical Scene of Canada and Beyond” (edited by Eli Bornstein, Sheila Kreyszig, and Walter Kreyszig, publication forthcoming).
 The title of Gerard’s contribution is “A ‘Distinctly Canadian’ Composer: Personification and Self-Identification in the Woodwind Quintets of Murray Adaskin (Victoria, British Columbia, 1974 & 1993; Adaskin Nos.
 21 & 22).”

 Gerard received his Bachelor of Music Honors degree from the University of Saskatchewan and earned the Master of Music degree from the University of Florida.
 Gerard was accepted to the Ph.D. in Musicology program at The University of Western Ontario and will begin studies in the fall of 2020.
-Gerard’s influential teachers and mentors include Dr. Jonathan Helton, Dr. Jennifer Thomas, Dr. Glen Gillis, Dr. Walter Kreyszig, Troy Linsley, Stephanie Boucher, and Kimberly Drury.
+Gerard’s influential teachers and mentors include Dr. Jonathan Helton, Dr. Jennifer Thomas, Dr. Glen Gillis, Dr. Walter Kreyszig, Troy Linsley, Stephanie Balon, and Kimberly Drury.